 Former cable and satellite customers are abandoning expensive services in droves in favorite of streaming services where people can tailor their entertainment including sports to their own tastes and pay only for what they want.
 ESPN sees the way the business is going, and so does promoter Bob Arum, who’s been at the forefront of boxing and entertainment trends for 50 years.

 For fans whining about paying $4.99 to see tonight’s fight, look yourself in the mirror and claim you don’t blow $5 on a coffee drink, cocktail, or impulse purchase in a month.
 There’s plenty of additional programming on the app in multiple sports in addition to boxing.
 You can watch the entire card including all the undercard fights starting at 6:30 p.m.
 ET/3:30 p.m.
 PT.
 It’s portable, so if you’re stuck at a wedding reception you can still secretly watch on your phone — like I did earlier this month as a graduation.
 (Sorry, kids).

 For the real cheapskates, you can sign up for the free seven day trial and then quit without paying a dime.
 But if you’re willing to cough up $70 for one pay per view, that amount gives you ESPN+ all year.
-Give it a try – I’ve been impressed and I’m betting you’ll stick around.
+Give it a try – I’ve been impressed with the amount and quality of the content from many under represented sports.
+I’m betting you’ll stick around.

 READ MORE: Boxing history made as Vasyl Lomachenko scores TKO over Jorge Linares

 Gayle Lynn Falkenthal is an award-winning boxing journalist covering the Sweet Science for Communities and for boxing fans worldwide.
 Read more Ringside Seat in Communities Digital News.
 She is owner of the Falcon Valley Group based in San Diego, California.
 Follow Gayle on Facebook and on Twitter @PRProSanDiego.
 Gayle can be reached via Google +